Frances Woolley: “A Cournot-Nash Model of Family Decision Making” (with Zhiqi Chen), Economic Journal, Vol. 111, No. 474 (October 2001), pp. 722–748.

-On Google Scholar, this paper is the most cited (336 times) article by Frances Woolley with Zhiqi Chen.
-The paper simulates a 2-person family in which individuals are utility-maximizing yet interdependent due to social and economic causes.
+On Google Scholar, this paper is the most cited (336 times) article by Woolley with Zhiqi Chen.
+The paper simulates a two-person family in which individuals are utility-maximizing yet interdependent due to social and economic causes.
 The Cournot-Nash game is used in the paper to first reach the equilibrium as an approach to solve the utility-maximizing problem, and then used as a "threat point in a bargaining game".
 Overall, the paper examines the issues within the households related to resource allocation, bargaining power, as well as under the influence of public policy.